Psh! Rules are meant to be broken, aren’t they? Well, yeah…except when they could bring some hefty fines.

 GDPR – important even if you’re not in the EU

 If you live in the European Union, you must include GDPR as well.
 But GDPR can be interpreted to include companies who aren’t in the EU.
-And according to this PwC survey,
+According to a PwC survey, “92 percent of U.S. companies consider GDPR a top data protection priority.”

 What is GDPR?